sparkfabrik/company-playbook/content/tools-and-policies/frontend-guidelines-drupal8.md

 Separate style from behavior by using dedicated classes for JavaScript manipulation rather than relying on classes already in use for CSS.
 This way, we can modify classes for style purposes without fear of breaking JS, and vice versa.
 To make the distinction clear, classes used for JavaScript manipulation should be prefixed with `js-`.
 These JavaScript hooks must never be used for styling purposes.
 See the section *Formatting Class Names* for more information on naming conventions.

 Avoid applying inline styles using JavaScript.
-If the behaviour is describing a state change, apply a class name describing the state (e.g. 'is-active'), and allow CSS to provide the appearance.
+If the behavior is describing a state change, apply a class name describing the state (e.g. 'is-active'), and allow CSS to provide the appearance.
 Only use inline styles applied via JavaScript when the value of the style attributes must be computed at runtime.

 Drupal 8 uses the SMACSS system (see documentation here: [https://smacss.com/book/](https://smacss.com/book/)) to conceptually categorize CSS rules.
 Some SMACSS nomenclature has been changed to avoid confusion with existing Drupal terminology.

-* **Base**: Base rules consist of styling for HTML elements only, such as used in a CSS reset or Normalize.css (see: [http://necolas.github.io/normalize.css/](http://necolas.github.io/normalize.css/) ).
+* **Base**: Base rules consist of styling for HTML elements only, such as those used in a CSS reset or Normalize.css (see: [http://necolas.github.io/normalize.css/](http://necolas.github.io/normalize.css/) ).
 Base rules should never include class selectors.
 To avoid ‘undoing’ styles in components, base styles should reflect the simplest possible appearance of each element.
 * **Layout**: Arrangement of elements on the page, including grid systems.
 * **Component (In SMACSS: “module”)**: Reusable, discrete UI elements; components should form the bulk of Drupal’s CSS.
 * **State**: Styles that deal with transient changes to a component’s appearance.
 Often, these are client-side changes that occur as the user interacts with the page, such as hovering links or opening a modal dialog.
-In some cases, states are static for the life of the page and are set from the server, such as the active element in main navigation.
+In some cases, states are static for the life of the page and are set from the server, such as the active element in the main navigation.
 The main ways to style state are:
  * Custom classes, often but not always applied via JavaScript.
 These should be prefixed with `.is-`, e.g. `.is-transitioning`, `.is-open`;
  * Pseudo-classes, such as `:hover` and `:checked`;
  * HTML attributes with state semantics, such as `details[open]`;